Dhruthik0/hostel--food-management-/README.md

-This is a food attendace management webapplication build usin jsp
+This is a food attendace management webapplication build using jsp